AakankshaBhardwaj/AakankshaBhardwaj.github.io/_posts/blog/2015-09-17-Deploying-on-Heroku.md

 comments: true
 ---

-###To deploy rails application on heroku all you need to do is follow these steps:
+###*To deploy rails application on heroku all you need to do is follow these steps:*
 1)First and the foremost is creating an account on Heroku.

-2)Then follow the email sent from heroku.
+2)Then follow the email sent by heroku.

 3)Select your language.